University of Alabama at Birmingham

 Voltage Regulators

-voltage_regulators_zeners.pdf This note describes shunt voltage regulators using Zener diodes.
+Voltage_Regulators Using Zener Diodes This note describes shunt voltage regulators using Zener diodes and includes homework problems with answers.

 zener_regulator.xls This is a spreadsheet to assist in the design (and understanding) of Zener shunt regulators.